iterative/cml.dev/content/docs/install.md

 </tab>
 <tab title="GitHub">

-NodeJS is likely already available in most GitHub Actions runners.
+Node.js is likely already available in most GitHub Actions runners.
 However, to install a particular version, add the following step to your workflow:

 ```bash